openpotato/restcaptcha.website/src/en/docs/index.md

 ## Features

-* Stateless challenge with an HMAC-signed nonce (a one-time-use string)
++ Stateless challenge with an HMAC-signed nonce (a one-time-use string)
-* Client-side proof-of-work puzzle (SHA-256, SHA-384, or SHA-512 hash below a defined threshold)
++ Client-side proof-of-work puzzle (SHA-256, SHA-384, or SHA-512 hash below a defined threshold)
-* CDN-ready `restcaptcha.min.js` script with a configurable API endpoint
++ CDN-ready `restcaptcha.min.js` script with a configurable API endpoint
-* Easy to integrate with [Node.js](https://nodejs.org/), [PHP](https://www.php.net/), [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet), or any other server technology
++ Easy to integrate with [Node.js](https://nodejs.org/), [PHP](https://www.php.net/), [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet), or any other server technology
-* Fully customisable
++ Fully customisable
-* Supports four different modes (interactive, automatic, invisible, headless)
++ Supports four different modes (interactive, automatic, invisible, headless)
-* Multilingual (currently: English, German, French, Italian, Portuguese, Spanish)
++ Multilingual (currently: English, German, French, Italian, Portuguese, Spanish)
 + Build with [.NET 9](https://dotnet.microsoft.com/) and [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript).

+## Data Privacy

+RESTCaptcha does not process or store any personal data:

++ No cookies or server-side tracking technologies are used.
++ The browser fingerprint check is performed entirely on the client side.
++ During verification, only the data necessary for the technical process are processed: the anonymous challenge solution and (depending on configuration) the client’s IP address for logging purposes.
++ RESTCaptcha can be fully operated on your own servers, ensuring that all data remain under your own control.
++ The source code is open source and can be reviewed or audited at any time.

 ## How it works